programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 )
 ```

+Note that the graph (Fig. 6) has been created but is not visible since we have not used the `fig.show()` command yet.
+This figure will be displayed once we have added a dropdown bar in the following steps.

 After creating our initial graph, the `update_layout` method (discussed in an earlier example) can be used to add a dropdown bar.
 This is a more complex step since Plotly Express objects' data are nested at *many* levels under the hood and we'll need to go a few layers deeper than normal to access the dropdown feature.

 Once we have called the `update_layout` method: